Yeah, I was sniped all right by 356… but I finally found a solution I could understand! Where did I find it? I made it myself.

 Since we know where the computation should converge, we can draw a log-log plot of the relative error.
 If we define

-\[\large\begin{align} R &= \frac{4}{\pi} - \frac{1}{2} \quad {\small(\mathrm{\Omega})}\\ E &= \frac{R_{n} - R}{R} \end{align}\]
+\[\large\begin{align} R &= \frac{4}{\pi} - \frac{1}{2} \quad {\small(\mathrm{\Omega})}\\ E &= \frac{R_{n} - R}{R} \end{align}\]we get this plot:

 We see we get a nice convergence.
 Not impressively fast, but nice enough.